FadareFadekemi/FadareFadekemi/README.md

 Certifications : Associate data scientist in python (Data camp) in progress

 📫 Feel free to connect with me to discuss Data Science, AI, or potential collaborations.
-I am always open to learning from others, sharing knowledge, and exploring new opportunities. my gmail is fadekemifadare@gmail.com
+I am always open to learning from others, sharing knowledge, and exploring new opportunities.
+My email is fadekemifadare@gmail.com
- ⚡ Fun fact: I am a final year Human Nutrition and Dietetics student
+ ⚡ Fun fact: I am a final year Human Nutrition and Dietetics student and i am documenting my learning journey on twitter @Aitechblog

 <!---